National Poetry Day

-Prince Charles performed in the 2016 National Poetry Day, reading Seamus Heaney' The Shipping Forecast.
-On 2015 National Poetry Day poems were included on Blackpool Illuminations.
-In 2020 BT commissioned Poet Laureate Simon Armitage to write "Something clicked", a reflection on lockdown during the COVID-19 pandemic.
+Prince Charles performed in the 2016 National Poetry Day, reading Seamus Heaney's "The Shipping Forecast".
+In 2015, National Poetry Day poems were included in the Blackpool Illuminations.
+In 2020, BT commissioned Poet Laureate Simon Armitage to write "Something Clicked", a reflection on lockdown during the COVID-19 pandemic.

-National Poetry Day 2022 is on 7 October.
-Events, readings and performances will take place across the UK to celebrate.

 History

-National Poetry Day was founded in 1994 by William Sieghart who said, "There are millions of talented poets out there and it's about time they got some recognition for their work.
+National Poetry Day was founded in 1994 by William Sieghart, who said: "There are millions of talented poets out there and it's about time they got some recognition for their work.
 They shouldn’t be embarrassed about reading their work out aloud.
 I want people to read poetry on the bus on their way to work, in the street, in school and in the pub."
 National Poetry Day is celebrated around the UK.
-In 1994 the Radio Times wrote "National Poetry Day has been created to prove that poetry has a place in everyone's life.
+In 1994, the Radio Times wrote: "National Poetry Day has been created to prove that poetry has a place in everyone's life.
 From children chanting to advertising jingles and pop songs, it is used to entertain and communicate across the nation."

 The Belfast Newsletter reported, "National Poetry Day swept Ulster yesterday, transforming ordinary citizens into part-time bards or budding Heaneys or Wordsworths."
-The Daily Telegraph reported that in London at Waterloo station, "The announcement boards were given over to poems about trains by T S Eliot and Auden."
-The Times that reported Chris Meade, then director of the Poetry Society saying, "Readers are finding a place for poetry in their lives again.
+The Daily Telegraph reported that in London at Waterloo Station, "The announcement boards were given over to poems about trains by T. S. Eliot and Auden."
+The Times reported Chris Meade, then director of the Poetry Society, as saying: "Readers are finding a place for poetry in their lives again.
 You can read one between stations on the Northern Line.
 It fits well into the modern experience."
 The East Anglian Daily Times reported, "National Poetry Day was the cue for a stanza bonanza, with railway stations, classrooms, theatres and supermarkets bursting with verse and echoing to epics".